Are you planting pumpkin seeds, or buying plants? It might be easier to get plants, but it’s more expensive, and planting seeds is more fun 😉

 Make sure they don’t dry out, but don’t drown them with too much water either.

 It also a good idea to shield them from the wind too.
 Plant in a sheltered area, along a hedge or beside a building.

 If you are short of space, you can grow pumpkins up a trellis.
 You can only do this with the smaller varieties, and even then, once the pumpkins start to get bigger, you’ll have to support them, using pantyhose or other material.

 Make a kind of hammock for the fruits and nail or tie the ends to a post or support.
 You could even train them up onto the roof of a shed or outbuilding if you had one.
 Pick off the fruits on the way up, and only let the ones grow on the top of the roof.
 You’ll have the benefit of keeping the fruit nice and dry, so the bottoms don’t rot.

 Planting pumpkin seeds indoors

-Otherwise, you can use yoghurt or cream pots.
-I've even used the inside of toilet rolls before now.
+Otherwise, you can use yogurt or cream pots.

-The optimum temperature for germinating pumpkin seeds is between 70-95F or 21-35C.
-They shouldn't be allowed to get any colder than 60F or 16C.
+The optimum temperature for germinating pumpkin seeds is between 70-95F.
+They shouldn’t be allowed to get any colder than 60F.
 So if your soil temperature outdoors is going to be colder than that, its wise to start them off indoors.

 The best light is one that comes from above, so consider putting the seedlings under a florescent light.
 If you have to put them on a window ledge, turn them each day, so they don’t get leggy reaching in one direction for the light.